marufsharia/Web-Environment-Setup/README.md

  + Note your phpMyAdmin version.
 You can see this on the bottom right corner of the phpMyAdmin home page.
 In my case, the version is 4.6.6deb5.

  + Go to this link [https://www.phpmyadmin.net/themes/#pma_4_6](https://www.phpmyadmin.net/themes/#pma_4_6)  and download the desired theme listed under the version number of your installation.
-Say you have downloaded the fallen-0.3.zip file.
+Say you have downloaded the **fallen-0.3.zip** file.

- + After successfully completed extract zip file paste those in theme folder  **/usr/share/phpmyadmin/themes/**
+ + After successfully download completed, extract the zip file paste it in theme directory  **/usr/share/phpmyadmin/themes/**

- + All most done  just need to restart apache server by following command
+ + All most done  just need to restart apache server by the following command

  > `sudo service apache2 restart`